riezane/Week-Of-Welcome-2025-Web-Quiz/README.md

 Please ensure your code follows the existing style and includes appropriate comments.

+## 📜 License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## 🙏 Acknowledgments

+- This Project is for USTP's Week of Welcome 2025.
+- Built with HTML, CSS, and JavaScript, with no external dependencies.
+- Uses Google Sans font and Google's color palette.

 ---

 Happy quizzing! 🚀 Test your tech knowledge and aim for the top of the leaderboard!